lightfeed/extractor/README.md

 - Can reason from context and return structured answers in addition to extracting as-it-is.

 ## Existing problems to LLM extractor
-- Extrating URLs can cause errors, e.g. LLM not good at extracting very long URL strings and relative links
 - LLMs fail to respond when output does not comply with input JSON schema or is not a valid JSON: e.g. any invalid field can make entire JSON response fail, one invalid item can make the entire list response bad.
+- Extrating URLs can cause errors, e.g. invalid URLs or unable to handle relative or absolute paths

 ## We are fixing these problems
 - Robustly extract link URLs, including extremely long links, relative links and fixing invalid links with escaped characters due to markdown.